 I have seen many bizarre things on Chinese city streets, but this one I got a picture of.
 The old lady in the blanket would lie on a busy sidewalk while the woman in green wailed and cried and beseeched passersby for money.
 I'm not sure what grandma's ailment was (or was supposed to be) but she never moved and would stay there all day and I never saw anyone give any money.
-They were obviously not homeless because the blanket was always clean.
-This lasted for several days.
-I always wondered how they got her there if she were really gravely ill.

 Like everyone else, I started with Beijing.
 The train stations are massive and full of people, many sleeping on boxes waiting to get back to the province they came from.